 All applicants will be notified via email whether or not a grant has been awarded.
-Notification will be sent in May for health & human services grant requests and in November for education, arts & culture, environment and animal welfare grant requests.
+Notification will be sent in mid-May for health & human services grant requests and mid-November for education and environment & animal welfare grant requests.

 Application Questions